DerelictOrg/DerelictSDL2/README.md

 Dynamic bindings to [SDL 2][1] version 2.0.0, [SDL2_image][2], [SDL2_mixer][3], [SDL2_ttf][4], and [SDL2_net][5] for the D Programming Language.

-For information on how to build DerelictSDL2 and link it with your programs, please see the post [Using Derelict][6] at The One With D.
+Please see the pages [Building and Linking Derelict][6] and [Using Derelict][7], in the Derelict documentation, for information on how to build DerelictSDL2 and load the SDL2 libraries at run time.

-For information on how to load the SDL 2 libraries via DerelictSDL2, see the page [DerelictUtil for Users][7] at the DerelictUtil Wiki.
 In the meantime, here's some sample code.

 ```D
 // This example shows how to import all of the DerelictSDL2 bindings.
 Of course,